 SacRT has coordinated with SJRRC/SJJPA throughout the Valley Rail project, with both agencies planning for the express bus service to be operated by SacRT but for the capital and operating costs to be funded by SJRRC/SJJPA.
 Staff for both agencies have been working on both a cost-sharing agreement, as well as identifying capital funds for the fleet.
 The new train service will operate under the ACE brand name, but will combine aspects and destinations of both the ACE and the San Joaquin route.
 Currently, trains are expected to begin serving the planned station under the new service plan beginning in 2026, with service levels ramping up through 2035.
 Both agencies have agreed that the express bus service, rather than being based on regular headways (e.g., every 30 minutes or every 60 minutes) should be timed to meet each of the train arrivals and/or departures.
-The parties do not believe that Phase 1 in 2026 would require or justify connecting bus service, based on the train times, which are not as geared around airport travel.
-Beginning in 2027, there would be three daily round trips which would justify connecting bus service; by build-out in 2035, there would be 15 round trips per day.
+The parties do not believe that Phase 1 in 2026 would require or justify connecting bus service; by build-out in 2035, there would be 15 round trips per day.